PokeyOne/clasp/README.md

 and running the project.

-**note on the lines of code badge above**: Line of code isn't a metric that says anything about quality, but I added it nonetheless because number are fun.
+**note on the lines of code badge above**: Line of code isn't a metric that says anything about quality, but I added it nonetheless because numbers are fun.
 Also, to auto update that badge, run the `stats.rb` script in the base of the project.

 ## Feature Requests and Proposals